AkhilReddy-2/Height-Weight_Prediction/README.md

 ## Dataset :
 The data was taken from Kaggle site : https://www.kaggle.com/datasets/mustafaali96/weight-height

-I have also uploaded a copy of this dataset on this repository just in case this dataset is removed : https://github.com/ayush-agarwal-0502/Height-Weight-Regressor/blob/main/weight-height.csv .

 Please also look at the BMI and dataset analysis at bottom :)  .

 ## Data Preprocessing and Visualisation :